 Webhooks are a powerful way to enable real-time communication between applications.
-Whether you're building a custom integration or troubleshooting an existing one, testing webhooks is a critical step to ensure everything works seamlessly.
-In this guide, we’ll walk you through the process of testing webhooks step by step, so you can confidently implement them in your projects.
+Whether you're building an integration, automating workflows, or simply testing a new feature, understanding how to test webhooks is essential for ensuring your system works seamlessly.
+In this guide, we’ll walk you through the step-by-step process of testing webhooks effectively, so you can debug issues, validate payloads, and ensure your application is ready for production.

 const express = require('express');